Homological mirror symmetry for the quartic surface: -categories

 where $\ast = |a_1|+\dots+|a_i|-i$ (the decreasing numbering of the $a_k$ is the result of trying to bring together various standard conventions).
 The underlying (non-unital) cohomological category $H(\Cat)$ has the same objects as $\Cat$, with

 and composition induced by the cochain level map $a_2a_1 = (-1)^{|a_1|}\mu^2_\Cat(a_2,a_1)$.
-There is also the full subcategory $H^0(\Cat)$ which retains only the morphisms of degree zero.
-One says that $\Cat$ is {\em c-unital} (cohomologically unital) if $H^0(\Cat)$ has identity morphisms.
-It is true, but by no means obvious, that this is a good class of $A_\infty$-categories to work with: the proofs of many properties rely on the fact that c-unitality turns out to be equivalent to the less flexible but more visibly well-behaved notion of strict unit \cite{lefevre,seidel04}. {\em From now on, all $A_\infty$-categories are assumed to be c-unital}.
+There is also the subcategory $H^0(\Cat) \subset H(\Cat)$ which has the same objects, but retains only the morphisms of degree zero.
+One says that $\Cat$ is {\em c-unital} (cohomologically unital) if $H(\Cat)$ has identity morphisms.
+It is true, but not entirely obvious, that this is a good class of $A_\infty$-categories to work with: the proofs of many properties rely on the fact that c-unitality turns out to be equivalent to the less flexible but more visibly well-behaved notion of strict unitality \cite{lefevre,seidel04}. {\em From now on, all $A_\infty$-categories are assumed to be c-unital}.
 Similarly, when considering $A_\infty$-functors $\F: \Cat \rightarrow {\mathcal D}$, we always require that $H(\F): H(\Cat) \rightarrow H({\mathcal D})$ be unital (carries identity morphisms to identity morphisms). $\F$ is called a quasi-equivalence if $H(\F)$ is an equivalence.
-One can prove that then, there is a $\G: {\mathcal D} \rightarrow \Cat$ such that $H(\G)$ is an inverse equivalence to $H(\F)$.
+One can prove that for any quasi-equivalence, there is a $\G: {\mathcal D} \rightarrow \Cat$ such that $H(\G)$ is an inverse equivalence to $H(\F)$.

 \begin{remark} A linear category with one object is the same as an associative algebra, and similarly, an $A_\infty$-category with one object is an $A_\infty$-algebra.
 Slightly more generally, given a category $C$ with only finitely many objects $X_1,\dots,X_m$, one can form the {\em total morphism algebra}